clojure/clojurescript/samples/repl2/README.md

+# Long-Polling browser-connected REPL

+This sample applition demonstrates how to use the long-polling browser-connected REPL.
+This is a work in progress and may not be the final approach that we take.

 # Building

-To build the project, launch a clojure repl and:
+To build the project, launch a Clojure repl and:

     (use 'cljs.closure)
     (def opts {:output-to "samples/repl2/out/repl.js" :output-dir "samples/repl2/out"})
     (build "samples/repl2/src" opts)

 # Connect to REPL

-Build client code as shown above.

 Start the REPL:

     (require '[cljs.repl :as repl])
     (require '[cljs.repl.browser :as browser])
-    (def env (browser/repl-env 9000))
+    (def env (browser/repl-env "samples/repl2" 9000))
     (repl/repl env)

-With Safari, Open the index.html page at samples/repl2/index.html.
-Compilation is working so you can now type ClojureScript forms at the REPL and they will be evaluated in the browser.
+Open a web browser and connect to http://localhost:9000/index.html.
+In the REPL do the following.

     ClojureScript:cljs.user> (+ 1 1)
     (+ 1 1)